drivechain-project/drivechain.info/_posts/2019-04-17-hard-to-understand.md

 ### 4. New Mindset: Non-Core Software Might Be Good

+The engineering task of "how to sidechain", is basically the task of "how to most efficiently abandon the mainchain host software".

-Bitcoin-Culture has evolved [an extreme aversion to non-BTC projects](https://www.reddit.com/r/btc/comments/9i8obh/everything_wrong_with_the_btc_community_in_one/).
+The problem is that Bitcoin-Culture has evolved [an extreme aversion to all non-BTC projects](https://www.reddit.com/r/btc/comments/9i8obh/everything_wrong_with_the_btc_community_in_one/).

 A tremendous amount of this aversion is justified[^n], and it was highly reinforced during the 2016-2017 Scaling War, in which the Core prevailed over its rivals.

 [^n]: Much of it is cognitive dissonance -- it is the only way someone can process a world, where they work hard to make obscure and under-appreciated changes to Bitcoin, while meanwhile the ICO scam down the street gets $30 million dollars in a weekend.

-The problem, is that the engineering task of "how to sidechain", is basically the task of "how to most efficiently abandon the mainchain host software".

-This simply baffles most Bitcoiners -- experts and laypeople included.
-They have been trained to think that Core is the best, and everyone using non-Core software is evil or misguided.
+However, that aversion has now become overgeneralized.
+As of 2019, Bitcoiners now regard Core as infallible: opposition to Core is opposition to goodness, and all who use non-Core software are misguided or evil.
+So most Bitcoiners are baffled by Drivechain and can't understand what it would even be used for.

 <!--
 #### i.
 Upside Down